 What is SFTP?

-SFTP, commonly referred to as SSH File Transfer Protocol, uses the SSH connection for its encryption.
+SFTP, commonly referred to as SSH File Transfer Protocol, uses encryption to protect the data in transfer.

 Features of SFTP